Thomas van Apshoven: Work

 Van Apshoven was mainly a genre painter.
 He signed his works in capital letters or with the simple monogramme TA or TVA.

 His genre scenes depict most of the subject matter also covered by David Teniers the Younger: village festivals, the interiors of taverns, village scenes or landscapes with peasants engaged in various activities, singeries, guardroom scenes and laboratories of alchemists.
-His style is also close to that of Teniers although he was less skilled in the rendering of figues.
+His style is also close to that of Teniers although he was less skilled in the rendering of figures.
 Some of his works have likely been attributed to Teniers.
 He also made copies after works of Teniers such as the Old woman and two peasants in a barn with a splendid kitchen still life (Dorotheum (Vienna) auction of 17 October 2007, lot 440).
 He also copied works of followers of Teniers such as David Ryckaert III.

 A still life of Fruit, a roemer, oysters and a plate with a lemon has also been attributed to him (Gemäldegalerie Alte Meister).
 It carries the signature "T. V. APSHOVEN".